AntonioTorres23/OpenGL_Notes/Text Rendering.md

 }
 ```

-The fragment shader takes two uniforms: one is the mono-colored bitmap image of the glyph, and the other is a color uniform for adjusting
+The fragment shader takes two uniforms: one is the mono-colored bitmap image of the glyph, and the other is a color uniform for adjusting the text's final color.
+We first sample the color value of the bitmap texture.
+Because the texture's data is stored in just its red component, we sample the `r` component of the texture as the sampled **alpha** value.